Zatch Bell!: Anime

-While the anime adaptation covers most of the premise, it observes changes in much of the manga's narrative.
+The anime adaptation of Zatch Bell! is spread over three seasons, referred to as "levels", with distinct arcs.
+The first season takes place in the early stage of the Mamodo tournament and centers primarily on Zatch and Kiyo's character development.
+The second season follows Zatch and his allies battling Zofis and emphasizes Sherry's quest to rescue Koko from Zofis' throes.
+The third and final season revolves around Faudo which leads Zatch up to a climatic open conflict with Zeno.
+The anime observes changes from much of the manga.
 These include additional subplots and characters not featured in the original story.
 Certain scenes and key events are also altered or chronologically rearranged.
 For instance, Zatch and Kiyo first learn about Zeno from another Mamodo they encounter rather than directly from Tia as in the manga, although she and Megumi corroborate the sighting later on.
 Ponygon also appears earlier in the anime's timeline than in the manga's.
-Deviations in the plot are more pronounced during the climatic fight against Faudo in the third and final season.
+Discrepancies in the plot are more pronounced during the third season.
 In particular, Kiyo's death does not occur, and Zeno never repents even when he returns to the Mamodo world.
-As a result of the changes, some Mamodo who lose out in the manga survive up to this point.
-The anime skips the events involving Clear Note and leaves the demise of most of Zatch's main allies and any remaining Mamodo unresolved.
-Instead, the series closes with an epilogue showing Zatch and Brago preparing to battle each other as the last two Mamodo standing, with the winner not revealed.
+Because of the changes, some Mamodo who lose out in the manga survive up to this point.
+The anime skips the events involving Clear Note and leaves the demise of Zatch's main allies and any remaining Mamodo unresolved.
+Instead, the series closes with an epilogue showing Zatch and Brago preparing to battle each other as the last two Mamodo on Earth, with the winner not revealed.